Eight nuns died of Covid-19 at a Wisconsin facility within a week

 The deaths come several months after six nuns died of Covid-19 at Our Lady of the Angels Convent, in Greenfield, which cares for retired religious sisters from the School Sisters of St. Francis and the School Sisters of Notre Dame.

+Earlier this year, a Michigan convent outside Detroit lost 13 nuns to Covid-19 with 12 dying in one month.
+The first death came on Good Friday.

-The congregation said they have confirmed cases among the nuns living in the facility, but did not release the number of infections, according to the affiliate.
+The School Sisters of Notre Dame said there are confirmed cases among the nuns living in the facility, but did not release the number of infections, according to the affiliate.

 It added the sisters have been following CDC guidelines, including wearing masks, social distancing and regular hand washing, the station reported.